Ryan-Gordon1/resilient-circuits-docker/README.md

 >`./build.sh`

+This build script installs all specified integrations through the public Resilient-community-apps repo.
+Additionally it attempts to install all integration packages left in the `assets/integrations` directory giving a way to setup the docker image offline.

-This will build the container image - you will it if you run `docker images` it will look like the following.
+This will build the container image - this should be visible after building through `docker images` it will look like the following.

 ```
 ~$ docker images